infosum/infosum-docs/docs/authentication.md

 ## Where to get an API Key

-Once you have an InfoSum account, if you have the relevant permissions, you can head to https://accounts.infosum.com/access/api-keys.
+Once you have created an InfoSum account and have the [relevant permissions](https://support.infosum.com/hc/en-us/articles/360019049798-Permissions-overview).
+You can head to https://accounts.infosum.com/access/api-keys.

 ## How to generate a key